-Live Online Science Classes
+Interactive Online Science Classes

-We offer weekly online science lessons for 5–11-year-old children.
-Our programme provides coverage over whole science units in depth and with progression over and across years, as well as appropriate sequencing of content to build pupils’ understanding of scientific concepts.
-Our lessons include scientific activities such as observing and describing materials, living organisms and scientific phenomena.
-A range of resources are also provided to support both parents and learners.
-These typically include worksheets, games, quizzes, fact cards, experiments and investigations.
+List of required equipment and range of resources are provided to support both parents and learners.
+These typically include worksheets, games, quizzes, fact cards, additional experiments and investigations.
 All lessons are designed to ensure excellent progression against Key Stage 1 and 2 Science National Curriculum objectives.

 • Location: Online (via Zoom)

-• Duration: 45 minutes per class
+• Duration: 30 minutes per class

 Book Online